openpracticelibrary/openpracticelibrary/README.md

 The site is [published to GitHub pages](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#publishing-your-github-pages-site-from-a-docs-folder-on-your-master-branch) using a `docs` directory on the master branch.

-To push changes to GitHub pages:
+To push changes to GitHub pages, follow steps 1-6 of the "developing" instructions, then:

 1. Delete the `docs` directory.
 (Hugo won't delete old files by default.)
 2. Run `npx grunt-cli lunr-index` to build the search index.